keyglee/frontend-interview-template/README.md

   - There are plenty of different ways to install node, you should have at least version 16
   - This project will use `npm` for installing packages
 - Docker - [Docker Installation](https://docs.docker.com/engine/install/)

+## Project Details

+Create a basic todo list frontend app that hits the local backend api we provided.

+- Clone this repository.
+- Spin up the local API by running `docker compose up` within the backend folder
+- Make sure to run `npm i` within the `todo-demo` folder (if you plan to build off of this)
+- Make a frontend capable of reading the TODOs as well as creating new TODOs via the API
+- Optionally add functionality to UPDATE and DELETE todo records.
+- Try to timebox to no more than 2 hours, please don't spend your whole weekend on this
+- During technical interview showcase your code running and give a walk through of your work so we can chat about it!
+- Have fun :D

 # Testing locally